Choosing a Major

 TAKE AN ASSESSMENT

-Aligning your strengths, preferences, interests and goals with your academic major will increase the likelihood that you will be invigorated by your field of study.
+Aligning your strengths, preferences, interests and goals with your academic major will increase the likelihood that you will be satisfied by your field of study.
 View Hope’s academic programs to know your options, and explore careers through the Boerigter Center for Calling and Career.

-EXPLORING WITH YOUR COURSE SELECTIONS
+Use YOUR COURSE SELECTIONS to Explore

-EXPLORING THROUGH EXPERIENCE
+EXPLORE THROUGH EXPERIENCE

 Experiences beyond a traditional classroom are key to testing your interests and further developing your strengths.
 Consider volunteering, student clubs and leadership, informational interviews, internships and international study.
 Come into the Boerigter Center to reflect on the things you're experiencing in and out of the classroom to help choose your major.

 KNOW YOUR OPTIONS